-The long-term credit ratings of EnBW AG are Baa1 with stable outlook (2022: Baa1 stable) (Moody's) and A- with stable outlook (2022: A- negative) (Standard & Poor's).
+The long-term credit ratings of EnBW AG are Baa1 with stable outlook (2023: Baa1 stable) (Moody's) and A- with stable outlook (2023: A- stable) (Standard & Poor's).

 EnBW AG has a comfortable level of liquidity.

 Board of Directors' accountability